NEED TAX ADVICE QUICKLY OR YOUR TAX QUESTIONS ANSWERED – TRY OUR TAX ADVICE NOW SERVICE. FIND OUT MORE…

 • Who is to be the trustee and settlor;

-Review and Understanding
+Review And Understanding

 The solicitor will draft the trust deed in accordance with the client’s requirement and at this stage it is critical that a thorough review is done to ensure that the trust deed (or governing rules) reflects your commercial and legal requirements and allows flexibility for future contingencies.